wecing/Shack/README.md

 ### Installing the userscript

 To change the webpage on xiami.com, you would have to install GreaseMonkey.
-The userscript is under `Shack/external/ShackAdapter`.
+After that you need to install the userscript, which is under `Shack/external/ShackAdapter`.